 Some schools close for two or three nights each term (Exeat Weekends) and all students must leave.
 All schools close for one or two weeks in the middle of each term (Half Term).
-On these occasions, if your child is not able to return home they will need to stay with their host family.
+On these occasions, if your child is not able to return home, they will need to stay with their host family.

 Sometimes unexpected things happen.
 Students who misbehave can be asked to leave school for a few nights.
 If you are unable to book flights on the right day the school may be closed when you arrive or when you leave.
 We can help by arranging a host family for these unexpected times.
 In more recent times our host family accommodation has proven invaluable during times such as heavy snow, fog or volcanic ash when flights were cancelled.